 Inmate missing from Community Corrections Center-Lincoln

-Anyone with knowledge of his whereabouts is encouraged to contact local authorities or the Nebraska State Patrol.
+Anyone with knowledge of Reynolds’ whereabouts is asked to local authorities or the Nebraska State Patrol.